MishaYanov/npm-modules-easy-notify-vanilla/readme.md

 ------------------------------

 ## Description
-This package is doing somthing you are probablily to lazy to do and this is apply pretty good looking notifications, with the easiest setup you can possibly imagine.
+This package is doing somthing you are probably too lazy to do.
+Using this package you will be able to run simple notifications on you page.

 ## instalation